About our reporting

 This was the prevailing attitude of travelers in the late 1800s and early 1900s, a sentiment that fueled what was later called the “longest, most relentless, and most ruthless persecution one species has ever waged against another.”
 The arrival of white settlers turned the gray wolf from a vital component of the natural world to public enemy number one.
 In less than 50 years, the howl of wolves that once echoed across the mountains and valleys of the mainland US was silenced, replaced by the roar of steam engines and the din of America’s ever-growing towns and cities.

 Much has changed since.
 Cinnabar is long gone.
-The roads are safer, and million of tourists a year drive along the Old Faithful Visitor Center’s raised, multi-lane highway exchange to stand in line for huckleberry-flavored ice cream, buy mass-produced national park t-shirts, and vie for one of nearly 2,000 seats surrounding the visitor center’s namesake geyser.
+The roads are safer, and millions of tourists a year drive along the Old Faithful Visitor Center’s raised, multi-lane highway exchange to stand in line for huckleberry-flavored ice cream, buy mass-produced national park t-shirts, and vie for one of nearly 2,000 seats surrounding the visitor center’s namesake geyser.

 Large numbers of them also come to see the reintroduced wolves.